about

 On TV, Sarah is featured in Harlem, Mozart in the Jungle (Season 4), Modern Love, and NBC's Jesus Christ Superstar LIVE.
 She’s also been a part of numerous industrials, live immersive events, and dance films.

-In the past few years, she’s worked on Broadway as the assistant choreographer of The WHO’s Tommy at the Nederlander Theatre, and the associate choreographer of Camelot on Broadway at Lincoln Center and How to Dance in Ohio at The Belasco Theatre.
+In the past few years, she’s worked on Broadway as the assistant choreographer of The WHO’s Tommy at the Nederlander Theatre, and the associate choreographer of Cameloton Broadway at Lincoln Center and How to Dance in Ohio at The Belasco Theatre.

 In addition to dancing, Sarah has a Master’s in Journalism from NYU and works as a freelance arts writer.
+She was named one of Broadway Women’s Fund’s “Women to Watch of 2026”.